 Options are an excellent tool for value investors.
-Value investors who rely on Fair Value Estimates (FVE) to arrive at Buy/Sell decisions tend to use a two-pronged approach.
-The two tines are:
+Value investors who rely on Fair Value Estimates (FVE) to arrive at Buy/Sell decisions tend to use a two-pronged approach:

 - Bottom-up fundamental analysis, and